 Even though some of these glues may work on styrofoam, they are not likely to work on it any better than regular white craft glue.
 However, material-specific glues are a lot more expensive than regular white glue, making them inefficient use of your money.
 In the worst-case scenario, however, the wrong kind of glue can damage and even dissolve styrofoam.

 Because it is so flimsy and light, many people forget that styrofoam is a form of plastic.
 Essentially, the material is “foamed” plastic, meaning that it has been mixed with air, resulting in an airier product.

 In particular, you should watch out for glues that contain alcohol and acetone.
 For example, rubber cement, a type of glue that contains both the previously mentioned substances, can completely dissolve styrofoam within minutes.
-However, there are rubber cement glues that do not contain acetone or alcohol, making them suitable for use on styrofoam.
+However, rubber cement glues do not contain acetone or alcohol, making them suitable for use on styrofoam.

 Without a doubt, having the right glue for styrofoam can greatly facilitate the making of a stable and durable base for a diorama.
 All the products featured in this article have notable characteristics that make them good options for being used on styrofoam.
 Hopefully, this buyer’s guide will help you choose the perfect glue for styrofoam for your particular needs.